Why Do We Measure Aviation Safety Performance?

 - Review an SMS implementation plan; or

 Understanding What to Measure with Gap Analysis

 A gap analysis is the process of assessing the state of an aviation SMS using an industry-accepted model.
-These models are commonly structured around the four pillars, meaning that the most common sections heading you'll find in a gap analysis checklist are named after ICAO's four SMS components or pillars:
+These models are commonly structured around the four pillars, meaning that the most common section heading you'll find in a gap analysis checklist is named after ICAO's four SMS components or pillars:

 - Safety Policy;